 - 58% of marketers use videos to promote their services, products, and brands.

-- 69% of the audience prefer to watch videos to learn about a product.
+- 69% of the audience prefers to watch videos to learn about a product.

 These statistics are massive!

-Now, you know why video is so vital for business and to reach out to new customers.
+Now, you know why video is so vital for business and reaching out to new customers.